pynb-dag-runner/mnist-demo-pipeline/README.md

 This repo is set up for pipeline development using Jupyter notebook via VS Code's remote containers.
 This is similar to the setup for developing the [composable-logs](https://github.com/composable-logs/composable-logs) library.

 The list of development tasks in VS Code, are defined [here](workspace/.vscode/tasks.json).
+The key tasks:
-The key task is `mnist-demo-pipeline - watch and run all tasks` which runs the entire pipeline in watch mode, and runs black and mypy static code analysis on the pipeline notebook codes (also in watch mode).
+ - `mnist-demo-pipeline - watch and run all tasks`: Run pipeline and static code analyses (mypy and Black) in watch mode.
+ - `common package: run all tests in watch mode`: Run unit tests and static code analyses on them (mypy and Black) in watch mode.

 ## Contributions and contact